Arduino-IRremote/Arduino-IRremote/README.md

 So there are of course also remote control systems, which uses the NEC protocol but on a long press just repeat the first frame instead of sending the special short repeat frame.
 We named this the  **NEC2** protocol and it is sent with `sendNEC2()`.<br/>
 But be careful, the NEC2 protocol can only be detected by the NEC library decoder **after** the first frame and if you do a long press!

+## Unknown protocol
+If your protocol seems not to be supported by this library, you may try the [IRMP library](https://github.com/IRMP-org/IRMP).

 <br/>

 # Sending IR codes